tapfortap/Documentation/AndroidAPIReference.md

 ### Overview

-This interface provides callback methods into the current status of the Banner.
+This interface provides callback methods into the current lifecykce of the banner.

 ### Methods

 #### public void bannerOnReceive(Banner banner)

-Called when the Banners receives a new ad.
+Called when the banner receives a new ad.

 **Parameters**